Dylan Wiliam - Featured Presenter

 Dylan Wiliam is Emeritus Professor of Educational Assessment at University College London.

-After a first degree in mathematics and physics, and one year teaching in a private school, he taught in inner-city schools in London for seven years.
+After a first degree in mathematics and physics, and one year teaching in a private school, he taught in urban schools for seven years, during which time he earned further degrees in mathematics and mathematics education.

-Over the last 15 years, his academic work has focused on the use of assessment to support learning (sometimes called formative assessment).
-He now works with groups of teachers all over the world on developing formative assessment practices.
+His recent work has focused on the use of assessment to support learning (sometimes called formative assessment).
+He was the co-author, with Paul Black of a major review of the research evidence on formative assessment published and since then has worked with groups of teachers all over the world on developing formative assessment practices.

 Major Matina Jewell (Retired) CSP